 It was my job to mix/marbleize the cupcakes, though we did choose to leave some half and half, since the division between the vanilla and chocolate was so perfect.
 In the end, once the baking was done and we were tasting our product, I realized I didn't mix them nearly as well as I thought I did / as I should have.
 For the future, more swirls are preferred.

 While the cupcakes were baking (the mini-cupcakes were done in less than half the time listed for the full sized cupcakes -but since we bake with the oven light on, we were able to make the judgment call as to when to pull them out of the oven), we set to making the frosting.
-We decided to make two different butter cream frosting, and since the base was the same, we just added the whole amount of shortening and margarine to mix together, then split in half as best as we could.
-We then added the half-amount required of the other ingredients.
-As Lila mixed the base, Alison took the orange butter cream frosting (juicing an orange, and using orange zest instead of the lemon zest) and I mixed the ingredients for the chocolate butter cream frosting, accidentally adding too much vanilla.

 When it came time to taste test, we discovered that the smaller cup-cakes, at least, were sweet enough without frosting.
 I think everyone liked the orange frosting just a bit better than the chocolate (even those whom we shared the cupcakes with later).
 In the future we'll try the lemon zest in the orange butter cream frosting (as the recipe called for) since we noticed the frosting got a little bitter after the first day.